 Addresses, and RFC1918 addresses.
 Of these the link-local are never

-useful for the Public Zone, and should be omitted.
+useful for the Public Zone, and must be omitted.
 The IPv6 ULA and

 the RFC1918 addresses may be useful to publish, if the home network

 environment features a VPN that would allow the home owner to reach